EPCCed/safe-docs/docs/safe-for-managers.md

 ### <a id="persquota"></a>How can I set a quota for an individual user?

+User quota control is not available on all machines.
+Current machines that support this are:

+- ARCHER2
+- Cirrus
+- DiRAC Extreme Scaling (Tursa)

 User disk quotas are completely separate from project group quotas.
 A user quota simply places a limit on the amount of space which a particular user can occupy in workspace or homespace.
 There's nothing to stop you setting user quotas which add up to more (or less) than the total space.
 To set a quota for a user or users:

 [Login to SAFE](../safe-for-users#login) Then: